Dutch animation director Anna Eijsbouts and Constitutional European Law & History Professor, Tom Eijsbouts try to make EU rules more accessible

 The European Union has its own angle to telling its story and it’s not entirely objective.
 And so does “the other side”.
 My father, Tom Eijsbouts, has an enormous amount of knowledge of the Union while being independent from its institutions.
 While we see many possibilities in the Union and understand the way it functions, we’ve been very careful to make a film that is neither jubilant or defensive about the Union.
 Rather it is a defiant film, explaining the Union, the relations between all its institutions and commissions from an independent point of view. - Anna Eijsbouts

-The Kickstarter campaign managed to reach its initial goal in just 8 days (!), which shows a lot of interest in the subject matter.
-This will cover the necessary expenses, but still not the personal work both Anna and Tom Eijsbouts have put on the film -and they have further plans
+The Kickstarter campaign managed to reach its initial goal in just 8 days (!),.
+This will cover the necessary expenses, but Anna and Tom Eijsbouts have put on the film -and they have further plans

 We feel like animation is an excellent tool for bringing complex issues across and once the cost of our own labour has been covered to a minimum we are looking to invest everything else into further collaboration.
 The next film on our list would be one diving into the executive branch of government within the EU (the European Council, Commission, Council of the European Union and the European Central Bank) and look at what they do, how they function in relation to each other and to the member states.